Efficient Image-to-Image Schr\"odinger Bridge for CT Field of View Extension: Materials and methods

 \subsubsection{Comparison models}

-To verify the performance of the proposed I$^2$SB algorithm, we compared it with several prominent image-to-image translation algorithms such as the FBPConvNet \cite{jin2017deep}, Pix2pixGAN \cite{isola2017image}, the conditional denoising diffusion probabilistic model (cDDPM) \cite{peng2024cbct}, cLDM \cite{rombach2022high,hou2024two}, patchDiffusion \cite{wang2023patch}, and diffusionGAN \cite{xiao2022DDGAN}.
+To verify the performance of the proposed I$^2$SB algorithm, we compared it with several prominent image-to-image translation algorithms such as the FBPConvNet \cite{jin2017deep}, Pix2pixGAN \cite{isola2017image}, the conditional denoising diffusion probabilistic model (cDDPM) \cite{peng2024cbct}, PatchDiffusion \cite{wang2023patch}, and DiffusionGAN \cite{xiao2022DDGAN}.
 To ensure network convergence, the number of training epochs for FBPConvNet and Pix2pixGAN was set to 200.
-While cDDPM and patchDiffusion are based on the original DDPM architecture, the condition images in these models were added by concatenate on channel dimension, and their training iterations were set to $1\times10^6$.
-For cLDM, its variational autoencoder (VAE) was first fine-tuned on the target dataset and then trained for 1000 epochs.
+While cDDPM and PatchDiffusion are based on the original DDPM architecture, the condition images in these models were added by concatenate on channel dimension, and their training iterations were set to $1\times10^6$. {The patch size of PatchDiffusion was $64 \time 64$ with a stride of 32 pixels.}